 Another major issue is that of the toxicity of dispersants and dispersed oil.
 The conventional wisdom is that physically-dispersed oil is as toxic as chemically-dispersed oil.
 Of course, a major point is that there is so much more of the chemically-dispersed oil in practice, given any sort of effectiveness (Committee, 2006).
 Will this increased amount of oil and oil components, be sufficient to cause short-term toxicity or long-term effects?
-Recent studies have also raised the issue of much-increased concentrations of PAHs (polyaromatic hydrocarbons) in the water column caused by the use of dispersants.
+Recent studies have also raised the issue of much-increased concentrations of PAHs (Polyaromatic Hydrocarbons) in the water column caused by the use of dispersants.
 These studies also show increased toxicity as a result of the PAHs.
 Long-term effects of chemically-dispersed oil are poorly-studied and relatively unknown at this point in time.
-Again little has changed from the first review in 2002, but it is very clear now that the toxicity of dispersed oil is greater than that of physically-dispersed oil, primarily because of the large increase (5 to 50 times) the amount of aromatics and PAHs in the water column.